AgoraIO-Community/Agora-Cocos-Quickstart/Cocos2d-x/README.md

 ## Connect Us

-- You can find full API document at [Document Center](https://docs.agora.io/en)
+- You can find full API documents at [Document Center](https://docs.agora.io/en)
 - You can file bugs about this demo at [issue](https://github.com/AgoraIO-Community/Agora-Cocos-Quickstart/issues)

 ## License